Lilach Cohen Shilo portfolio logo

 One Designer.
 Three Disconnected Systems.

-As the sole product designer for the IDF Data Branch, I was given a deceptively simple brief: unify three existing tools into one platform.
-Each module had been built independently, each with its own logic, visual language, and user base.
+As the sole product designer for the IDF Data Branch, I was brought in to unify three independent tools into a single, coherent platform.
+Each module had been built separately, with its own logic, visual language, and user base.
+They coexisted, but they did not work together.

-The real challenge was not adding features.
-It was eliminating the mental tax analysts paid every time they crossed a module boundary.
+The brief sounded straightforward.
+In practice, the challenge was not adding features.
+It was removing the mental overhead analysts carried every time they moved between systems, each with its own interaction patterns and structure.

 Metro